-Registration and abstract submission opening March, 2020
+Registration and abstract submission has now closed

 The ultimate goal of the EU-US Transport Task Force (TTF) is to develop a physics-based understanding of particle, momentum, and heat transport in magnetic fusion devices.
 This understanding must be of sufficient depth as to allow the development of predictive models that can be validated against experiment and used to simulate the future performance of burning plasmas in ITER and next-step fusion energy reactors.

 The meeting is open to studies covering multiple areas including:

 • Fast ion transport and impact on confinement

 • Particle and impurity transport